 As Daniel Craig approaches the end of his James Bond tenure, how the likes of Sean Connery and Roger Moore followed their stint as 007.

-With the ever impending release of the 25th official James Bond film No Time To Die, Daniel Craig hangs up the tuxedo and relinquishes his license to kill.
+With the release of the 25th official James Bond film No Time To Die, Daniel Craig hangs up the tuxedo and relinquishes his license to kill.
 What can possibly lie ahead for Daniel now?
 How does playing the lead role in the most successful and enduring movie franchise affect an actor’s career once they leave?

 To answer these questions, we look back at the post-Bond acting careers of the previous 007s.

 - 4 Tours Of Duty: Goldeneye (1995), Tomorrow Never Dies (1997), The World Is Not Enough (1999) & Die Another Day (2002)

 Brosnan’s first post-Bond role was in the rom-com Laws Of Attraction (2004) he played Daniel Rafferty, a divorce lawyer who falls in love with fellow divorce lawyer and competitor Audrey Woods (Julianne Moore).